hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 ### <a name="step2"></a>Step 2: Deploy and review the demo environment

-Now, let's run the demo app and examine how it behaves.
+Now let's run the demo app and examine how it behaves.

 ~> To keep it simple and lightweight, you are going to run a Linux virtual machine locally using Vagrant.